 “Monmouth University’s GA program gave me the freedom to develop new ideas and contribute to the School of Education.
 I was also able to interact with the student body and participate in research.
 These opportunities led me to create my own research project.
 This experience has helped me develop skills which will assist me in my future career.” – Alexandra McMahon, Graduate Assistant

 All applicants must be accepted into a graduate program and have access to the myMU portal—current and incoming students should be able to log in with their identification numbers and passwords.
-Upon reaching the main dashboard, go to the top menu, then the "I Need To…" section, and then select "Apply for a Graduate Assistantship."
+Upon reaching the main dashboard, go to the top menu, then the “I Need To…” section, and then select “Apply for a Graduate Assistantship.”
 All assistants must be recent enrollees or current students who meet all of the conditions described below.
 If you should qualify, please submit a GA application along with your most recent resume.
-The deadline to apply for a fall assistantship is August 15, while the spring assistantship deadline is December 15.

-Apply for Graduate Assistantship
+Requirements for a Graduate Assistantship